korvahannu/arch-installation-guide/Readme.md

 > Check what networks your wireless adapter found with **station _(your device)_ get-netoworks**
 > Connect to the network of your choice with **station _(your device)_ _(network of your choice)_**
 > Wait awhile and press CTRL+C to exit wireless connection setup mode
+- Check connection with **ping 8.8.8.8**
+- If connection is not working, check [Arch Linux Wiki](https://wiki.archlinux.org/ "Arch Wiki").
+This is essential for setting up your Arch Linux!

 #### 2. Check that your system supports UEFI and set system clock
 - Check that your system supports UEFI, if the following command prints nothing it means your system does not support UEFI **ls /sys/firmware/efi/efivars**